jenryt/E-commerce_Backend/README.md

 ## Description

-This application serves as the backend system for an e-commerce platform, providing the necessary functionality to manage products, categories, and tags.
+This application serves as the backend system for an e-commerce platform, providing the necessary functionality to manage products, categories, and tags.<br><br>
 In today's world, e-commerce plays a significant role in online activities, serving as a primary method of shopping for many users.
-A well-organized backend system is crucial for supporting a pleasant user experience and ensuring smooth frontend operations.
+A well-organized backend system is crucial for supporting a pleasant user experience and ensuring smooth frontend operations.<br><br>
 This application focuses on two major ways of searching for products: by categories and tags.
 Products are organized into different categories, allowing users to browse and filter items based on their preferences.
-Additionally, tags provide another layer of classification, enabling users to search for products based on specific characteristics or attributes.
+Additionally, tags provide another layer of classification, enabling users to search for products based on specific characteristics or attributes.<br><br>
 The E-Commerce Backend application is built with Node.js and utilizes a MySQL database to store product, category, and tag data.
-It offers a range of API endpoints to perform CRUD operations (Create, Read, Update, Delete) for managing products, categories, and tags.
+It offers a range of API endpoints to perform CRUD operations (Create, Read, Update, Delete) for managing products, categories, and tags.<br>

 ## Table of Contents